What Does Car Insurance Cover?

 • Uninsured motorist property damage coverage (UMPD).
 If you get into a car accident with an uninsured driver, this coverage will cover the costs of repairing your vehicle.

 Example: An uninsured driver makes an illegal right turn, causing a car accident, which damages your side door.
-Your uninsured motorist property damage would cover the repair costs.
+Your uninsured motorist property damage would cover the costs.

 Underinsured motorist coverage